 Calfrac was early to embrace the unconventional natural gas revolution, progressively positioning itself in key tight sands and shale gas.
 As the technologies developed for unconventional gas scenarios were applied to oil reservoirs, we moved progressively to serve a number of leading unconventional light oil plays.

 Calfrac has become a leading service provider in the deeper, more technical areas of western Canada, the United States, Russia and Mexico by offering innovative equipment, technology solutions and highly trained personnel to execute these difficult projects.
 As the requirements grew, so did we, adding better and more robust equipment to keep up with our customers’ needs and the demands of these challenging treatments.
 Nowadays, a typical unconventional fracturing treatment will require 10,000-50,000 horsepower on-site.
-Today’s unconventional jobs typically involve multiple fractures – eight to 20 on natural gas wells, and up to 40 on the longest-leg unconventional oil wells – and place hundreds of tonnes of sand proppant.
+Today’s unconventional jobs typically involve multiple fractures – eight to 20 on natural gas wells, and up to 40 on the longest-leg unconventional oil wells – and place thousands of tonnes of sand proppant.
 Calfrac has what it takes.

 We are involved in the following major unconventional plays in North America:

 - Tight sands in the U.S. Rocky Mountains region, chiefly the DJ Basin, Piceance Basin and Uintah Basin;

 - Niobrara oil shale in the U.S. Rocky Mountains region;